lokedhs/gnu-apl-mode/README.md

 This may be changed to be the default in a future version.

-Customizing keyboard layout
+Customising keyboard layout
 ---------------------------

 Sometimes the default keyboard layout may not be enough, for example for Dvorak users.
-In this case it can be customized by redefining 2 variables:
+In this case it can be customised by redefining 2
-`gnu-apl--symbols`, which is a list of triplets: character name, APL symbol and a corresponding key in the current keyboard layout.
+variables: `gnu-apl--symbols`, which is a list of triplets: character name, APL symbol and a corresponding key in the current keyboard layout.

-To customize displayed keyboard help it is necessary to redefine the `gnu-apl-keymap-template` variable to match the physical keyboard.
+To customise displayed keyboard help it is necessary to redefine the `gnu-apl-keymap-template` variable to match the physical keyboard.
 For example the old macbook's keyboard with the Dvorak layout could look like this:

 ```lisp
 (setq gnu-apl-keymap-template"